The Mote and the Beam: Narrative

-In the Wycliffe and King James versions bibles, the word mote refers to a speck, and the beam is a wooden plank or log.
+In the Wycliffe and King James bibles, the word mote refers to a speck, and the beam is a wooden plank or log.

 1 Judge not, that ye be not judged.

 2 For with what judgment ye judge, ye shall be judged: and with what measure ye mete, it shall be measured to you again.

 3 And why beholdest thou the mote that is in thy brother's eye, but considerest not the beam that is in thine own eye?

 4 Or how wilt thou say to thy brother, Let me pull out the mote out of thine eye; and, behold, a beam is in thine own eye?

 5 Thou hypocrite, first cast out the beam out of thine own eye; and then shalt thou see clearly to cast out the mote out of thy brother's eye.